Prohelion/Profinity_V2_Early_Adopter_Release/Example Apps/README.md

 # Profinity API Example Applications

-This repository contains several example applications that demonstrate the integration capabilities of the Profinity API:
+This repository contains several example applications that demonstrate the integration capabilities of the Profinity API and how you can use these APIs to develop custom website, mobile applications or do data science using Profinity as your back end datasource.

 1. **Battery Charging Station (Web Application)**
 2. **Vehicle Dashboard (Mobile Application)**
 3. **Matlab Data Science using Prohelion BMS (Matlab/Octave Example)**
 4. **Python Data Science using Prohelion BMS (Python Example)**

+All of these examples have been developed to use data from the supplied example PET Profile.
+To get examples working load the PET Profile and reply the Example PET Can Log, putting the log in replay mode will keep the example CAN running.

 ## Battery Charging Station (Web Application)